Windermere, Seattle

-Windermere is a residential neighborhood in Seattle, Washington, named after Windermere in England's Lake District.
+Windermere is a residential neighborhood in northeastern Seattle, Washington, named after Windermere in England's Lake District.
 It is bounded on the north by Magnuson Park, part of Sand Point; on the northwest by Sand Point Way N.E., beyond which is Hawthorne Hills; on the southwest by Ivanhoe Place N.E., beyond which is Laurelhurst; and on the southeast by Lake Washington.
 The area has been a part of Seattle since 1910.

 The neighborhood is home to the National Archives at Seattle, which is located on Sand Point Way (State Route 513).